aws-samples/aws-panorama-samples/README.md

+# Introduction to AWS Panorama

+AWS Panorama is a machine learning appliance and SDK, which enable you to add computer vision (CV) to your on-premises cameras or on new Panorama enabled cameras.
+AWS Panorama gives you the ability to make real-time decisions to improve your operations, by giving you compute power at the edge.

-# AWS Panorama Computer Vision Examples
+## AWS Panorama Computer Vision Examples

 ### Resources